 The easiest way to access ROcto using Microsoft tools is via the PostgreSQL ODBC driver.
 So, before demonstrating how to use ROcto with Excel and PowerBI, we'll show you how to setup the PostgreSQL ODBC driver for use with ROcto on Windows.

-First, download an ODBC driver with at least version 13 from the PostgreSQL ODBC MSI downloads page.
+First, download an ODBC driver with at least version 13 from the PostgreSQL ODBC downloads page.
 Then, run the file you downloaded to open the install wizard, then click through to install the driver.

-Once the ODBC driver is installed, run the ODBC Data Sources application (odbcad32.exe
+Once the ODBC driver is installed, run the ODBC Data Sources application (odbcad32.exe).
+In the application window, click Add... to add a new User DSN:

 Running ODBC Data Sources